 We believe in each person individually and holistically, working with them to identify their unique strengths, resources, and values.
-Then work with them to develop a plan for overcoming barriers and finding housing for them and their families.
+We then work with them to develop a plan for overcoming barriers and finding housing for them and their families.

-The engagement process facilitated by the Triage Team and Guest Service Associates (GSA’s), often opens the door to a neighbor’s involvement beyond utilizing basic services.
+The engagement process facilitated by the Guest Service Associates (GSA’s) and Case Managers, often opens the door to a neighbor’s involvement beyond utilizing basic services.
 The intake process ensures comprehensive assessment to identify appropriate short & long-term interventions.
 The Triage Team offers same day meetings to make immediate referrals for shelter or housing, medical care, mental health care, legal and vocational services.

-Additionally, the Triage Team uses same day appointments with clients to address their need to secure personal identification documents, clothing and transportation.
+Additionally, the team uses same day appointments with clients to address their need to secure personal identification documents, clothing and transportation.

 Neighbors who seek assistance with vocational goals are referred to RISE (Reaching for Independence and Self Sufficiency through Employment) at Horizon House.
 Enrollment in this program provides access to job readiness training, an internet-connected computer lab and vocational case management — all in an effort to help meet neighbors’ educational and employment goals.